christofmuc/KnobKraft-orm/README.md

 ## Supported platforms

 This software is build and run on Windows 10, macOS 10.15, and several Linux distributions.
 Note that this is not a commercial project, and as I am using Windows mostly expect some hiccups.
 But I will get back to you if you report a bug and try to resolve it!

+## In the press

+@mslinn has written a nice intro with some instructions over at the blog, hop over and have a look: https://mslinn.com/av_studio/720-knobkraft.html.

 # Building your own adaptation for a synthesizer